Summarize this article with:

 What style goes well with dark kitchen floors?

-How to maintain dark floors in a kitchen?
+How do I maintain dark floors in a kitchen?

 What wall colors complement dark kitchen floors?